 Scientists who can’t agree on whether or not acupuncture helps during IVF are even less likely to agree about how the process actually works.
 Those who put some stock in the complementary therapy, though, tend to think that the treatment relieves stress, and there is significant evidence that women who are less stressed are more likely to become pregnant.
 Some skilled acupuncturists even say that the therapy can balance hormones in the body, which also makes sense in helping boost fertility rates.
 Others describe specific acupuncture methods that increase blood flow to the uterus, therefore thickening the wall and making it more receptive for the new embryo.

-Regardless of how it works, though, there is certainly plenty of evidence out there that acupuncture does work for many couples trying to conceive.
+Regardless of how it works, though, there is evidence out there that acupuncture does work for many couples trying to conceive.
 Both for IVF and those wanting to conceive naturally.